wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 To this end, the field `m_offset` tracks the current sending offset of data contained in the request in the issue stage, while `m_numReq` tracks the number of smaller requests that the request has been broken into during issue, and the number of responses to expect before completion.

+### Converter Construction

+Recall that the converter object is constructed by its containing memory controller class.
+The constructor arguments are the memory backend object and the width of the internal bus (i.e., the number of bytes to issue per request).
+The only additional step during converter construction is to register the method `getRequestor()` as the get requestor call back of the memory backend.
+This method, when called with the request ID, performs a lookup on the internal pending request table, and returns the string name of the requestor (i.e., the LLC) of the associated memory event.